YovoTWW/YMart/ReadMe.txt

 Overview :
-ASP .NET Web Application showcasing a functioning online marketplace .
+ASP .NET Web Application with a Microsoft Azure SQL Database showcasing a functioning online marketplace .

 Features:
 - Users that have created and logged in to their accounts have access to the shopping cart for placing products to buy (no payment methods are used , since this is a project for showcasing functionalities) .
 They can also view their order history in the User Orders page.